stevenmwise/stevenmwise.github.io/index.md

 "One of the principal objects of theoretical research is to find the point of view from which the subject appears in the greatest simplicity." -- Josiah Willard Gibbs

-"If your theory is found to be against the second law of thermodynamics, I can give you no hope; there is noting for it but to collapse in deepest humiliation." -- Sir Arthur Eddington
+"If your theory is found to be against the second law of thermodynamics, I can give you no hope; there is nothing for it but to collapse in deepest humiliation." -- Sir Arthur Eddington